 It is made using leaves from a shrub called Aspalathus linearis, usually grown on the western coast of South Africa (1).

-Rooibos tea is usually consumed in a similar way to black tea.
-Some people like to add milk and sugar to taste.
-More recently, iced tea, espressos, lattes and cappuccinos made from the tea have been introduced in some countries.
+Rooibos tea is usually consumed like black tea.
+Some people add milk and sugar — and rooibos iced tea, espressos, lattes, and cappuccinos have also taken off.

 Caffeine is a natural stimulant found in both black tea and green tea.

-Consuming moderate amounts of caffeine is generally safe.
+Consuming moderate amounts of caffeine is generally safe (

 Therefore, some people choose to avoid or limit caffeine intake.

-Because rooibos tea is naturally caffeine-free, it’s an excellent alternative to black or green tea (6).
+Because rooibos tea is naturally caffeine-free, it’s an excellent alternative to black or green tea (

 There is more promising evidence that the tea can improve cholesterol levels.